 - hash module: this is a required module and the Hashing Engine sha256 is required.

 - ionCube Loader module: since version 10.3.5 of the Ioncube Loader, the Ioncube Loader has its own section in phpinfo.
 The Ioncube Loader is required to run Team Password Manager.
 For lower versions check the Zend Engine box to see if it's installed and its version.
 More information here: https://www.ioncube.com/loaders.php.
+Note that since v.
+11 of Team Password Manager, the SourceGuardian Loader is required instead of the Ioncube Loader.

 - json module: this module is required and is normally installed by default, but some systems do not include it.
 If this is the case you need to install it manually.
 More information: https://www.php.net/manual/en/book.json.php